USEPA/USEEIO_API/doc/data_format.md

 ```

 In the matrix `C`, each column `k` contains the characterization factors of
-the different Life Cycle Impact Assessment (LCIA) categories related to one reference unit of flow `k`:
+the different indicators related to one reference unit of flow `k`:

 ```
                   flows
                 +-------+
-LCIA categories |       |
+indicators      |       |
                 |     C |
                 +-------+
 ```